Pushing the boundaries of data processing requires specialization

 The configuration of the business rules is done without any programming, enabling our customers’ process experts to take full responsibility of development without being dependent on IT resources, budgets or us as the solution provider.
 Moreover, the configurations do not complicate updates of the underlying software.

-In a nutshell, planners can, when needed, move instantly into a complete copy of their current production environment (including all data, parameters, customized business rules etc.); make any changes they wish to parameters such as delivery schedules, demand forecasts or the timing of specific deliveries; and review the resulting impact on, for example, capacity requirements in any part of the supply chain on any level of detail.
+In a nutshell, planners can, when needed, move instantly into a complete copy – a digital twin – of their current production environment (including all data, parameters, customized business rules etc.); make any changes they wish to parameters such as delivery schedules, demand forecasts or the timing of specific deliveries; and review the resulting impact on, for example, capacity requirements in any part of the supply chain on any level of detail.
 Users can run multiple scenarios and compare them to each other as well as to the current state.
 When done, users can choose to apply any changes they like to the production environment.

 This is an essential part of Retail Sales & Operations Planning, where detailed analysis of impact on individual stores, warehouse sections, days etc. is an inescapable requirement when, for example, preparing for peak seasons.
 Large food retailers can save millions each year simply by managing the Christmas season more accurately.